sumcoinlabs/sumcoin/doc/build-osx.md

 chmod 600 "/Users/${USER}/Library/Application Support/Sumcoin/sumcash.conf"
 ```

-The first time you run sumcashd, it will start downloading the blockchain.
+The first time you run sumcoind, it will start downloading the blockchain.
 This process could
 take several hours.

 You can monitor the download process by looking at the debug.log file: